blueprint-platform/codegen-blueprint/docs/architecture/architecture-governance-and-ai-protocol.md

 ---

-## 5. Enforcement Philosophy
+## 5. Architecture Guardrails Philosophy

-* Enforcement is **opt-in**, never hidden
+* Architecture guardrails are **opt-in**, never hidden
-* Rules are generated, not hard-wired
+* Guardrails rules are **generated**, not hard-wired

-  > Generated enforcement rules are platform-defined and centrally evolved,
+> Generated guardrails rules are platform-defined and centrally evolved,
 > while remaining visible and reviewable at the service level.
-* Tests > conventions > documentation

-Supported levels:
+Supported guardrails modes (explicitly selected at generation time):

 * `none` — generation only
 * `basic` — structural & dependency guards
 * `strict` — architecture drift prevention

+> Architecture guardrails must surface violations deterministically —
-> Architecture must fail fast or not claim enforcement.
+> or they must not be claimed at all.

 ---